Electroweak standard model at finite temperature in presence of a bosonic chemical potential

 On the other hand, a zero temperature condensation of SU(2) vectorial bosons generated by an external lepton density was proposed in \ci{LIN2}-\ci{KRIVE1980}, for the case in which the system is electrically neutralized by the inclusion of a external charge.
-The generalization at finite temperature of a W-gauge boson condensation was investigated in \ci{PEREZ1}-\ci{KAP1990} for the case of ESM.
-This W-gauge boson condensation for the ESM can be induced by the presence of a fermion density in the system.
-Specifically, a W-gauge boson condensated was investigated by consideration of the chemical potentials associated with the conserved electromagnetic and leptonic currents \ci{PEREZ1}.
-This condensated can also be investigated by the additional consideration of the chemical potential associated with the conserved weak neutral current \ci{FERRER}-\ci{KAP1990}.
-The way followed in references \ci{PEREZ1}-\ci{KAP1990} to study the existence of the W-gauge boson condensation was through the calculation of the thermodynamical potential, which allows to the phase diagram of this condensation.
+The generalization at finite temperature of a W boson condensation was investigated in \ci{PEREZ1}-\ci{KAP1990} for the case of ESM.
+This W boson condensation for the ESM can be induced by the presence of a fermion density in the system.
+Specifically, a W boson condensate was investigated by consideration of the chemical potentials associated with the conserved electromagnetic and leptonic currents \ci{PEREZ1}.
+This condensate can also be investigated by the additional consideration of the chemical potential associated with the conserved weak neutral current \ci{FERRER}-\ci{KAP1990}.
+The existence of the W boson condensation was studied in references \ci{PEREZ1}-\ci{KAP1990} through the calculation of the thermodynamical potential, which leads to the phase diagram of this condensation.
 It is possible to see in these references that if the chemical potentials associated with the conserved leptonic and neutral weak currents vanish, the chemical potential associated with conserved electromagnetic current $\mu$ has a zero value in $T=T_c$, being this fact consistent with the gauge symmetry restoration at high temperatures.
-This behavior is not strange because the condensated considered in these references is neutral and the $T_c$ has not a dependence over $\mu$.
+This behavior is not strange because the condensate considered in these references is neutral and the $T_c$ has not a dependence over $\mu$.
 In such references the neutralization of the thermodynamic system was performed by the inclusion of the leptonic chemical potential associated with the conserved leptonic current of the ESM.